liebeskind/collabonate/avoiding_common_attacks.md

 #### Collabonate Solution

 -   Contributor accounts cannot withdraw funds from a campaign.
 The only user that can ever withdraw funds is a campaign manager, but they are only able to do so after a Request Timeline window.
-Funds are sent to a non-manager account programatically and all users of the system can see where those funds are sent.
+Funds are sent to a non-manager account programmatically and all users of the system can see where those funds are sent.
 Funds are sent using request.recipient.transfer(ETH).

 ### Overflow/Underflow of Integers